-John Kodera, CEO of Sony Interactive Entertainment, has confirmed that the PS4 is entering the final phase of its life cycle, increasing speculation that the much-rumoured PS5 is incoming sooner than expected.
+John Kodera, CEO of Sony Interactive Entertainment, has confirmed that despite there still being plenty of great PS4 games being released, the PS4 is entering the final phase of its life cycle, increasing speculation that the much-rumoured PS5 is incoming sooner than expected.

 Kodera made his comments to respected Tokyo-based tech journalist Takashi Mochizuki, who then reported them on Twitter.
 Here is the key tweet in full: